sifra denissayunáyin dišúa‘ nebiya

 5When the centurion nearby saw how Yeshua` had died, he looked up to the heavens and said, “God of the Jews, if you have ears to hear the voice of a Gentile, hear me now: 6forgive me, for I have presided over the death of an innocent man.”

-3Pilatus was surprised that the prisoners were already dead, and suspected something in this, so he sent a centurion to break the legs of the three crucified, to hasten their deaths.
+6Pilatus was surprised that the prisoners were already dead, and suspected something in this.
+So therefore, he reluctantly agreed to the removal of the bodies – if they were dead.
+So he sent a centurion to break the legs of the three crucified men, to hasten their deaths.

-4One of the soldiers swung a heavy mallet and smashed the thigh bones of the first, and then of the second Nazorayyan.
-5But when they came to Yeshua`, they knew he was already dead, for they themselves had hastened his death.
-6So the centurion took a lance, and pierced his right side.
+7One of the soldiers swung a heavy mallet and smashed the thigh-bones of the first, and then of the second Nazorayyan.
+8But when they came to Yeshua`, they knew he was already dead, for they themselves had hastened his death.
+9So the centurion took a lance, and pierced his right side.
 At once blood and water came out, and by this the centurion knew for certain that Yeshua` was dead.

-8Yosef then took charge of the corpse and instructed his servants to carry it to his own tomb to the north of the city, which had been cut out of the rock – a tomb where no one had ever been lain before.
+11Yosef then took charge of the corpse and instructed his servants to carry it to his own tomb a little further north of the city, which had been cut out of the rock – a tomb where no one had ever been lain before.
 It was but a short distance away.

-9Miryam the Magdalene and the other women stood at a distance, and observed them.
+12Miryam the Magdalene and the other women stood at a distance, and tearfully observed them.

-10Once they were in the tomb, they unwrapped the corpse and laid it on the shroud.
-11Yosef took myrrh and aloes from the servants, and packed them around the corpse to preserve it until after the Sabbath, when they could return and complete the proper preparation and burial of the body.
+13Once the servants were in the tomb, they unwrapped the corpse and laid it on the shroud.
+14Yosef took myrrh and aloes from the servants, and packed them around the corpse to preserve it until after the Sabbath, when they could return and complete the proper preparation and burial of the body.
 Then they folded the shroud back over the body.

-12Finally Yosef’s servants rolled a stone over the entrance of the tomb.
-Having done all this, they went home, as the Sabbath was almost upon them, 13leaving two Roman soldiers to guard the tomb.
+15Finally, Yosef’s servants rolled a heavy guard-stone across the entrance of the tomb.
+Having done all this, they all went home, as the Sabbath was almost upon them, 16leaving two Roman soldiers to guard the tomb.

-24. 1On the first day of the week, as the Sabbath was over, as soon as the sun had risen, some of the women who had ministered to Yeshua` went to the tomb.
-They were Salome, Miryam the Magdalene, and Miryam the mother of Ya`qob and Yose.
+25. 1On the first day of the week, as the Sabbath was over, as soon as the sun had risen, some of the women who used to minister to Yeshua` went to the tomb.
+They were Shlomah, Miryam the Magdalene, and Miryam the mother of Ya`qob and Yose.

-25. 1That night, Keyfa slept and had a vision.
+26. 1That night, Keyfa slept and had a vision.
 He found himself at the tomb where Yeshua` had been laid.
 He entered the tomb, and it was empty.
-All that remained were the shroud and linen cloths that Yeshua` had been wrapped in.
+All that remained were the shroud and linen cloths that Yeshua` had been wrapped in, all neatly folded in a corner.

 2Then he went out of the tomb, and standing beside the tomb he saw an angel, who said to him, “He is not here.”